HelixEducation/intg-getting-started/application-integration/python/README.md

 # Python helper scripts
-These scripts are useful for test integration purposes and were originally built and testing using [Python 2.7](https://www.python.org/downloads/)
+These scripts are targeted for Python3 (as of January 2020).

 ## Required Libraries
 Run the following 2 commands from the command line to install the required libraries:
 ```
-pip install pyyaml
+pip3 install pyyaml
-pip install boto3
+pip3 install boto3
 ```
 ## Configuration
 This script requires a file in the same directory titled `config.yml` that includes the following info: